 Happy Valentine’s Day!
 As everyone around the country celebrates, we would like to help bring awareness to a new movement started by Kids With Food Allergies to help spread awareness and encourage inclusiveness around celebrating Valentine’s Day.
 How does it work?
 Similar to the #TealPumpkin project for Halloween, the #TealLove movement encourages non-food gifts and treats to be exchanged for Valentine’s Day.

-And while some classrooms are encouraged to cut back on sharing candy or bringing baked goods to share, if you are looking for tips on how to start a conversation with your school about food allergies, here are some great tips shared by Food Allergy & Anaphylaxis Connection Team:
+Some classrooms are being encouraged to cut back on sharing candy or bringing baked goods to share.
+Are you looking for tips on how to start a conversation with your school about food allergies?
+If so, here are some great tips shared by Food Allergy & Anaphylaxis Connection Team:

 For additional safety tips on preparing food, hosting parties or giving gifts, read through Celebrating Valentine’s Day Safely Tips.

-If you need inspiration today for allergy-friendly treats that help incorporate Neocate products, use the link below to view recipes to make:
+If you need inspiration today for allergy-friendly treats that help incorporate Neocate products, don’t forget to browse our recipes page.